kotobuki09/Fab_OpenVLC/README.md

 ### 🧠IMS Module🧠

-The Intelligent Management System serves as the main controller, providing instructions to each OpenVLC in the network.
-IMS is built on the Fabric framework and can control all the activities of all the nodes in the network.
+The Intelligent Management System (IMS) serves as the central controller, providing instructions to each OpenVLC in the network.
+Built on the Fabric framework, IMS can oversee and manage all activities of all nodes within the network.

-Before starting the demo, you need to make some adjustments so that the Central Control Unit can get information about the VLC and WiFi channels.
-This allows the controller to make decisions based on the conditions of both networks.
+Before running the demo, certain adjustments are necessary to ensure the Central Control Unit can gather information about the VLC and WiFi channels.
+This allows the controller to make informed decisions based on the conditions of both networks.

+## Setup Instructions

-After completing all the WiFi-related setup, you need to transfer the appropriate files to both BBB-Tx (transmitter) and BBB-Rx (receiver).
+1. **File Transfer**: After completing all the WiFi-related setup, transfer the necessary files to both BBB-Tx (transmitter) and BBB-Rx (receiver).
 This will enable the IMS to operate effectively across both networks.
-Ensure that the file organization matches that of the GitHub folder for proper functionality.
+Ensure that the file organization matches that of this GitHub repository for proper functionality.
+Copy the `BBB_Tx_Full_Repo` and `BBB_Rx_Full_Repo` folders to `BBB_Tx` and `BBB_Rx` respectively.

+2. **Directory Setup**: If you change the directory, you might need to adjust the setup directory in the `fabfile.py` file as well to make the IMS work.

+3. **Testbed Setup**: Modify the setup in `fabfile.py` to fit your testbed setup.
+Instructions are provided within the file.

+4. **Configuration File**: Copy the `hostapd.conf` file from the `ControlUnit` folder to the `/etc/hostapd/` directory in BBB-Tx.

 Please refer to the detailed instructions provided in the repository to configure your IMS setup properly.

 ## 🚀Demo Activation🚀